Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 - Make extra cash in your spare time.
 If you have time, consider a side job to earn extra money.
 Car and house sharing, selling unwanted items and market research are just a few options.

-- Get a short term loan.
-With a short term loan, also known as a payday loan, you can borrow a small amount of money and repay it fairly quickly.
-Unlike pawn loans, short term loans are unsecured, meaning they don’t require collateral, however they are still risky and expensive.
+- Get a payday loan.
+With a payday loan, you can borrow a small amount of money and repay it fairly quickly.
+Unlike pawn loans, payday loans are unsecured, meaning they don’t require collateral, however they are still risky and expensive.
 Compare your payday loan options in the table below.